wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

 ## Instructions

-1. `init_integrator_config`: Initialize integrator configuration
+1. `register`: Registers an integrator and initializes their configuration
-2. `register_transceiver`: Register a new transceiver for an integrator
+2. `register_transceiver`: Registers a new transceiver for an integrator
-3. `set_recv_transceiver`: Enable a receive transceiver for a specific chain.
-It initializes IntegratorChainConfig if it doesn't exist.
+3. `set_recv_transceiver`: Sets a transceiver as a receive transceiver for a specific chain
-4. `disable_recv_transceiver`: Disable a receive transceiver for a specific chain
+4. `set_send_transceiver`: Sets a transceiver as a send transceiver for a specific chain
-5. `set_send_transceiver`: Enable a send transceiver for a specific chain.
-It initializes IntegratorChainConfig if it doesn't exist.
+5. `disable_recv_transceiver`: Disables a receive transceiver for a specific chain
-6. `disable_send_transceiver`: Disable a send transceiver for a specific chain
+6. `disable_send_transceiver`: Disables a send transceiver for a specific chain
-7. `update_admin`: Transfer admin of the IntegratorConfig
+7. `update_admin`: Transfers admin of the IntegratorConfig to a new admin

 ## Error Handling

 The program uses a custom `RouterError` enum to handle various error cases, including:

-- Invalid integrator authority
+- `InvalidIntegratorAuthority`: Invalid integrator authority
-- Bitmap index out of bounds
+- `BitmapIndexOutOfBounds`: Bitmap index is out of bounds
-- Maximum number of transceivers reached
+- `MaxTransceiversReached`: Maximum number of transceivers reached
+- `TransceiverAlreadyEnabled`: Transceiver was already enabled
+- `TransceiverAlreadyDisabled`: Transceiver was already disabled

 ## Testing

 ### Register

 - [x] Successful initialization of IntegratorConfig
-- [x] Reinitialization (should fail with AccountAlreadyInUse error)
+- [x] Reinitialization (fails with AccountAlreadyInUse error)
-- [x] Initialization for different integrator programs

 ### RegisterTransceiver

 - [x] Successful registration
 - [x] Registration of multiple transceivers
-- [x] Registration causing maximum transceivers reached error
+- [x] Registration of more than 128 transceivers (fails with MaxTransceiversReached)
-- [x] Registration of duplicate transceiver (reinitialization)
+- [x] Registration of duplicate transceiver (fails with AccountAlreadyInUse error)
-- [x] Registration with non-authority signer
+- [x] Registration with non-authority signer (fails with InvalidIntegratorAuthority error)
-- [ ] Registration with invalid transceiver address (TBD: determine validation criteria)

 ### SetTransceivers

 - [x] Successful setting of incoming transceivers
 - [x] Successful setting of outgoing transceivers
-- [ ] Disabling incoming/outgoing transceivers
-- [x] Setting transceivers with invalid authority
+- [x] Setting transceivers with invalid authority (fails with InvalidIntegratorAuthority error)
-- [x] Setting transceivers with invalid transceiver ID
+- [x] Setting transceivers with invalid transceiver ID (fails with AccountNotInitialized error)
 - [x] Multiple updates of transceiver settings
+- [x] Attempt to enable already enabled transceiver (fails with TransceiverAlreadyEnabledError)

+### DisableTransceivers

+- [x] Successful disabling of incoming transceivers
+- [x] Successful disabling of outgoing transceivers
+- [x] Disabling transceivers with invalid authority (fails with InvalidIntegratorAuthority error)
+- [x] Disabling transceivers with invalid transceiver ID (fails with AccountNotInitialized error)
+- [x] Attempt to disable already disabled transceiver (fails with TransceiverAlreadyDisabled error)

-### TransferIntegratorConfigadminship
+### UpdateAdmin

+> **Note:** The `update_admin` logic needs to be redone.
+Ignore this for now

 - [x] Successful adminship transfer
 - [x] Transfer with invalid current admin